Laskarina Bouboulina: Legacy

 "Bobelina".
 Russian lubok of 19th century.

 A few days after her death, a Russian delegation presented her with the honorary rank of Admiral of the Russian Navy granted by Tsar Alexander I of Russia, making her perhaps the first woman in world naval history to hold this title.
 This statement has been circulated by her descendants (who maintain a museum dedicated to her), but no documentary evidence has been provided by anyone to support this claim, and Russian encyclopedias and naval reference books deny the existence of a female admiral in the Russian Empire.
 In 2018 she was granted the title of Rear Admiral (expressed in Greek as Υποναύαρχος) in the Hellenic Navy.

 Bouboulina was depicted on the reverse of both the Greek ₯50 banknote of 1978 and the ₯1 coin of 1988–2001.
 A statue of Bouboulina sculpted by Natalia Mela-Konstantinidou is located at Spetses.
 A bust of Bouboulina created by Lazaros Lameras is located in Tinos while a copy of it hosted in the Pedion tou Areos.
 There is also a bust of her at the junction of Bouboulinas street and Emmanouil Sofroni street in Nafplion.

 The Greek drama film, Bouboulina, starring Irene Papas in the titular role was released in 1959, it was directed and written by Kostas Andritsos.
 A documentary film based on a fictionalized account of her life and deeds, The Brave Stepped Back: The Life and Times of Laskarina Bouboulina, was released in 2005, debuting at the Armata Festival in Spetses.

 Lela Karagianni (sometimes spelled Karayanni or Carayannis), leader of the Greek Resistance cell Bouboulina during the Second World War, was her great-granddaughter.

+In Sid Meier's Civilization VI, players can recruit Bouboulina as a Great Admiral.